CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

 Here are the typical use cases that users encounter while using the asynchronous submission mode in the system.

 ??? example "Using the Ingest API while reading a message from the notification queue"

     1. The user submits all its files and receives ingestion IDs for its files
         * API: **/api/v4/ingest/**
     2. The user asks the notification for messages until it receives a confirmation message for all its files
         * API: **/api/v4/ingest/get_message_list/**

     This is how this works in the backend:
     ![Ingest execution flow](./images/flow_ingest.svg){: .center }

 ??? example "Using the Ingest API ignoring the notification queue but using the alert perspective"

     1. The user submits all its files and ignores the returned ingestion IDs
         * API: **/api/v4/ingest/**
     2. The user then monitors the UI alerting perspective for newly created alerts
         * UI: **/alerts**

     This is how this works in the backend:
     ![Alert execution flow](./images/flow_alert.svg){: .center }

 ## Synchronous ingestion

 In this mode, Assemblyline will start the scanning of your file right away and will return you the ID of your submission.
 You will be able to use this ID to ask the system if the submission is complete and to pull the results when all the services are done reporting results for that submission.

-This is more suited for a very small volume of files and manual analysis.
+This is more suited for a small volume of files and manual analysis.
 Files submitted via the User interface are using the synchronous mode.

 ### Benefits and Drawbacks

 !!! success "Benefits"

     - [x] Instant scanning
     - [x] Higher priority than asynchronous
     - [x] Submission guaranteed to be processed
     - [x] Metadata searchable for all submissions

 !!!
 Failure "Drawbacks"

     - [ ] Subjected to quota (Default: 5 concurrent submissions)
     - [ ] Not suited for high load
     - [ ] No submission level caching
     - [ ] Alerting not available